ophub/amlogic-s9xxx-armbian/compile-kernel/README.md

 1. Clone the repository to local `git clone --depth 1 https://github.com/ophub/amlogic-s9xxx-armbian.git`

-2. Install necessary software packages (the script has only been tested under x86_64 Ubuntu-20.04/22.04)
+2. Install necessary software packages (the script has only been tested under Ubuntu-20.04/22.04(Supported by both X86 and Arm)):

 ```yaml
 sudo apt-get update -y